-June 8 The day after my first surgery I slept fairly well, given that I was in a hostel with drunk girl in my room who tripped over her luggage at 430 am and complained mercilessly the next day about somebody snoring in the room.
+June 8.
+The day after my first surgery of the trip, I slept fairly well, given that I was in a hostel with a drunk girl in my room who tripped over her luggage at 4:30 am and complained mercilessly the next day about somebody snoring in the room.
 After coming home drunk a second night she slept through her alarm which was set on snooze and went off continuously for about 20 minutes.
-With roommates like that, who needs enemies?
-It had been a really hot day so I’d left the window open all night only to have drunk young Hungarians shouting and hollering from the local pubs.
+It had been a really hot day so I’d left the window open all night only to be woken by drunk Hungarians shouting and hollering at the local pub.
 I had a noon appointment with the dentist and spent hours trying to find a good optometrist for progressive glasses.
-I spent 2 hours going to 3 different places scattered over a two miles with lots of walking, map reading, and trams required.
+I spent 2 hours going to three different places scattered over a two miles with lots of walking, map reading, and trams required.
 Not easy.

-While heading down (when I say down, I mean about 1000 feet below ground level) to the metro, I was thinking about the long escalator and why the soviets had built such things in all the Soviet satellites I’ve been to.
-Later that day I posed this question to a young Hungarian who helped me find Normafa Park.
-He told me that it was in case of nuclear war.
-Apparently, the doors at ground level can be sealed to this day.
-Maybe with Trump at the helm in the US someone will get to test it.
-Scary thought.
-I finally found a place that gave me a prescription, but I wasn’t comfortable ordering glasses because the prescription didn’t seem right.
+While standing on the escalator to hell (about a thousand feet below ground level to the subway), I was wondering why so many Soviet satellites had similar arrangements.
+I asked a young Hungarian who helped me find Normafa Park who told me it was in case of nuclear war.
+Apparently, the doors can be sealed.
+I shivered at the thought of people having to live underground.
+Finally, I found a place that gave me a prescription, but didn’t want to order glasses because the prescription didn’t seem right.
 I questioned them but they stood by it, so I headed to Kodak Lens in Corvin Plaza.
-I liked the optometrist (it helped that she spoke English) and decided that even though it was $100 more expensive than the other place I would go with them.
-It was a lesson and trusting my instincts.
+I liked the optometrist (it helped that she spoke English) and decided that even though it was more expensive than the other place, I would go with them.
 We compared the one she did to the one at the other person had done and it was very different.
 Doesn’t make sense to get glasses if the prescription is wrong!

-Exhausted from the effort, while leaving Corvin square I spied a beautiful castle-like building with a Zsolnay tiled roof and decided to investigate.
-I turned out to be the Museum of Fine Arts.
+While leaving Corvin square I spied a beautiful castle-like building with a Zsolnay tiled roof and decided to investigate.
+It turned out to be the Museum of Fine Arts.
 The building had been built expressly to house the treasures of various Hungarian collectors collection in the mid 1800s.
-I am particulary pokey when it comes to museums, but thought that the hour and a half to see the permanent collection was sufficient.
+I am slowest of slow in museums, taking hours when others take minutes.
+Even so, I decided that an hour and a half to see the permanent collection was sufficient.
 There were porcelains and ceramics, small snuffboxes, wood work including cabinets and chests, jewelry, cameos, and other treasures.
-I took too many photos but enjoyed the aesthetic beauty of the work.
-The collection was heavy on art deco, which I don’t particularly like.
+I took tons of photos and enjoyed the aesthetic beauty of the work.
+The collection was heavy on art deco.

 I took the M5 tram back to the Buda side of the river, as I still had daylight and thought it was a good day for a walk in Normafa Park.
 A kind Hungarian young man directed me to the right place, and I arrived in the crisp park air at 645 pm.
 I spent 2 hours walking on the trails, admiring the asphalt bush-lined running path that had been installed since I was here last fall.
 I climbed the Elizabeth tour but got quite sweaty and had to put on all my jackets at the top to keep from getting sicker.
 While waiting for the bus down, I met a Bostonian who had a Hungarian girlfriend years ago and had come to Budapest with her.
 He’d fallen in love with the city and had learned a fair amount of the language.
 He continues to come back for several months every year.
 He was a bit stand offish so I didn’t talk to him on the ride back, though I made an attempt.